Piacenza is situated in a strategic location in the Po Valley and this peculiar characteristic has been recognized since its Roman foundation.

 The battle probably took place in the area between Gazzola and Ancarano.
 These two places are on the two opposite sides of the Trebbia river, which delineate one of Piacenza's four valleys.

-After a short stop to have a glance at the river and browse Rivalta borough and castle, it's time to leave to go to Travo.
+Before leaving to go to Travo, we suggest a short stop to have a glance at the river and browse Rivalta borough and castle.

 It's one of the most important Neolithic settlements in northern Italy.
 In this park there's a network of well preserved buildings, which came to light during the excavations started in 1995.